wpilibsuite/frc-docs/source/docs/software/sensors/counters.rst

 External direction mode
 ~~~~~~~~~~~~~~~~~~~~~~~

-In external direction mode, the counter counts either up or down depending on the level on the second channel (TODO: does it count up if the pin is high or low?  not documented...).
+In external direction mode, the counter counts either up or down depending on the level on the second channel.
+If the direction source is low, the counter will increase, if the direction source is high, the counter will decrease (to reverse this, see the next section).
 A counter can be initialized in this mode as follows:

 .. tabs::